IBM/protect-webapp-using-runtime-container-security/README.md

 You can explore more on the other NeuVector functions.
 Some of those used in this code pattern are:

 * **Assets > Containers** that shows more details including its vulnerabilities, stats, state (discover/monitor/protect), scan status and many more.
-We recommend you turn the ‘Auto Scan’ on to start run-time vulnerability scanning of all containers and hosts, then come back in a few minutes to see results.
+It is recommended that you turn the ‘Auto Scan’ on to start run-time vulnerability scanning of all containers and hosts, then come back in a few minutes to see results.
 * **Assets > System Components** that shows system components which include controlller pods, scanner pods and enforcers.
 * **Policy > Groups** that provides you the ability to filter by deployment (application) groups.
 For example if you filter for your sample application using `dvwa` then on selecting this group, it allows you to add more rules(process profile/file access/network), DLP, switch mode(say Monitor to Protect), export group policy and so on.
 * **Policy > DLP Sensors** that allows you to add more DLP sensors as explained in next step.
 After defining the DLP sensors, it can be applied to any group.